1. PURPOSE OF OUR POLICIES

 11. RESPONDING TO COMPLAINTS

 AQHA takes all complaints seriously.
-Our Association will handle complaints based on the following principles of procedural fairness (natural justice): • All complaints must be received in writing. • All complaints will be heard. • Both the person making the complaint (complainant) and the person the complaint is against (respondent) will be given full details of what is being said against them and have the opportunity to respond (give their side of the story). • Irrelevant matters will not be taken into account. • Decisions will be unbiased and fair. • Any penalties imposed will be fair and reasonable.
+Our Association will handle complaints based on the following principles of procedural fairness (natural justice): • All complaints must be received in writing. • All complaints will be heard. • Both the person making the complaint (complainant) and the person the complaint is against (respondent) will be given details of what is being said against them and have the opportunity to respond (give their side of the story). • Irrelevant matters will not be taken into account. • Decisions will be unbiased and fair. • Any penalties imposed will be fair and reasonable.
 If the complaint relates to suspected child abuse, sexual assault or other criminal activity, then our Association will report the behaviour to the police.

 12. ONLINE SECURITY POLICY